 IMF members often need to buy SDRs to discharge obligations to the IMF, or they may wish to sell SDRs in order to adjust the composition of their reserves.
 The IMF may act as an intermediary between members and prescribed holders to ensure that SDRs can be exchanged for freely usable currencies.
 For more than two decades, the SDR market has functioned through voluntary trading arrangements.
 Under these arrangements a number of members and one prescribed holder have volunteered to buy or sell SDRs within limits defined by their respective arrangements.
 Following the 2009 SDR allocations, the number and size of the voluntary arrangements has been expanded to ensure continued liquidity of the voluntary SDR market.
 The number of voluntary SDR trading arrangements now stands at 32, including 19 new arrangements since the 2009 SDR allocations.

-In the event that there is insufficient capacity under the voluntary trading arrangements, the Fund can activate the designation mechanism.
-Under this mechanism, members with sufficiently strong external positions are designated by the Fund to buy SDRs with freely usable currencies up to certain amounts from members with weak external positions.
+In the event that there is insufficient capacity under the voluntary trading arrangements, the IMF can activate the designation mechanism.
+Under this mechanism, members with sufficiently strong external positions are designated by the IMF to buy SDRs with freely usable currencies up to certain amounts from members with weak external positions.
 This arrangement serves as a backstop to guarantee the liquidity and the reserve asset character of the SDR.